joostvdg/joostvdg.github.io/docs/blogs/sso-azure-ad.md

 In this article we're going to configure Azure AD as Single-Sign-Solution for CloudBees Core.
 The configuration rests on three points; 1) Azure AD, 2) Jenkins' SAML plugin, and 3) CloudBees Core's Role Base Access Control or RBAC for short.

+!!! important
+    Currently there's a discrepency between the TimeToLive (TTL) of the RefreshToken in Azure AD and the default configuration in the SAML plugin.

+    This creates the problem that you can be logged in, in Azure, but when going to Jenkins you get the Logged Out page.
+The only way to log back in, is to logout in Azure and back in.

+    The reason is as follows:

+    > The max lifetime of the Access Token in Azure AD seems to be 24 hours where the refresh token can live for a maximum of 14 days (if the access token expires the refresh token is used to try to obtain a new access token).
+The Jenkins setting in Configure Global Security > SAML Identity Provider Settings > Maximum Authentication Lifetime is 24 hours (86400 in seconds) upping this to 1209600 (which is 14 days in seconds/the max lifetime of the Refresh Token).

+    The recommended resolution is to set `Maximum Authentication Lifetime` to the same value of your RefreshToken TTL.
+If you haven't changed this in Azure AD, it is `1209600`.

+    `Manage Jenkins` -> `Configure Global Security` > `SAML Identity Provider Settings` > `Maximum Authentication Lifetime` = `1209600`

 ## Prerequisites

 Before we start, there are some requirements.